Code-Institute-Submissions/crwst/readme/testing.md

 If the payment or order details are invalid the user is given that feedback and asked to check their details.

+The checkout success url can be overriden with an exisiting order number.
+Whilst this is not secure, it is beyond my current ability to defend.
+More details on this in the debugging section.

-This user story is achieved.
+For now however, the user story is achieved.

 ![Order Confirmation](images/userstories/orderconf.JPG)